mastra-ai/discord-mcp-server/README.md

 ## Features

 - **Direct Message Support**: Users can DM the bot to ask questions
-- **Intelligent Responses**: Uses GPT-4 to provide accurate and contextual answers
-- **Documentation Links**: Provides relevant links to Mastra documentation
-- **Code Examples**: Shares appropriate code examples from the Mastra repository
 - **Slash Commands**: Uses Discord's slash commands to interact with the bot
    - `/ask`: Ask the bot a question
    - `/cleardm`: Clear the bot messages in the user's DMs
 - **Threads**: Uses Discord's threads to provide a better user experience
+- **Integration**: Seamless integration with the Mastra MCP component

 ## Project Structure

 - `api/interactions.ts`: Main bot implementation and Discord client setup
-- `src/mastra/index.ts`: Mastra instance initialization
-- `src/mastra/agents/index.ts`: Discord MCP bot agent configuration
-- `src/mastra/tools/index.ts`: Tool implementations for code file handling

-## Scripts

 - `scripts/register-commands.ts`: Register the bot commands
 - `scripts/delete-commands.ts`: Delete the bot commands
 - `scripts/list-commands.ts`: List the bot commands

 ## Implementation Notes

-The bot is built with:
+The server is built with:
 - Discord.js for Discord integration
-- Mastra MCP tools for intelligent responses
-- OpenAI's GPT-4 for natural language understanding
 - TypeScript for type safety and better development experience
+- Integration with Mastra MCP component for intelligent responses

 For production deployment, consider:
 - Setting up proper logging
 - Implementing rate limiting
 - Adding monitoring and error tracking
 - Setting up a process manager (PM2, etc.)

+## Related Projects

+- [discord-mcp-bot](https://github.com/mastra-ai/discord-mcp-bot): Handles Mastra-specific functionality and intelligent responses